Hiroki-Maeda/ninwavelets/README.md

 # NinWavelets
-This is a python package for wavelet transform.
+This is a python package for analystic wavelet transform.
 Generalized Morse(GMW), Morlet and so on.
 It can also perform CWT based on GMW.
+This project is just my hobby.
+I think there are lots of bugs.
+**You should not use this!**

 # Why NinWavelets?
 - Use wavelets which is originally Frourier transformed